replicatedhq/kURL/docs/arch/adr-010-new-versioning-schema.md

 1. In order to plan the migration path from the current kURL version to the new one, we must determine the necessary versions that the customer must be running to transition to the first version in the initial channel.
 2. The vendor portal will need to be modified to accommodate this new arrangement.
 3. An API must be designed and developed in order to provide information about the current Channels and Versions available.
-4. All non-essential add-ons would need to be manually enabled by the user.
-Non-essential add-ons being anything other than Kubernetes, CNI and CSI.
-5. Not all knobs in all add-ons will be available for the customer to tweak.
-6. We will have more control on what is supported by the cluster, this hugely simplifies the infrastructure and allow us for better testing and stability.
+6. We will have more control on what is installed in the cluster, this hugely simplifies the infrastructure and allow us for better testing and stability.
 7. Users may be forced to to execute multiple step upgrades (_current version_ > _latest version in the Channel_ > _new Channel_), we might want to automate this.
 8. kurl.sh will need to be redesigned/reimplemented.
 9. _Testgrid_ will need to be reimplemented or replaced by something else.